StewShack/PersonalWebsiteGatsby/src/markdown-pages/bowlinggame/bowlinggame-normalgame.md

 Let's compile and run the test.

-{{< color "red" >}}1 test failed "Expected: 20 But was: 0"{{< /color >}}
+<span style="color: red">1 test failed "Expected: 20 But was: 0"</span>

 We need to get this code passing.
-Looking at the score method we are returning a
+Looking at the score method we are returning a 0.
+This is because we are at the "constant" stage of
-0. This is because we are at the "constant" stage of [Uncle Bob's Transformation Priority Premise](https://8thlight.com/blog/uncle-bob/2013/05/27/TheTransformationPriorityPremise.html).
+[Uncle Bob's Transformation Priority Premise](https://8thlight.com/blog/uncle-bob/2013/05/27/TheTransformationPriorityPremise.html).
 We need to move to the level of "scalar".
 This will be a variable to hold the score of the game.